 One of the most common oral problems people experience as they age includes dry mouth.
-Dry mouth is caused by lack of salivary flow in the mouth.
+A dry mouth is caused by a lack of salivary flow in the mouth.
 This reduces the cleansing and other protective functions performed by the saliva.
 According to the ADA (American Dental Association) as many as 25 million residents in the US suffer from dry mouth.
 Patients suffering from dry mouth generally feel as though they lack moisture inside their mouth and may have trouble chewing, tasting, swallowing, and speaking.
 It is also accompanied by cracked lips or a burning sensation.

-Dry mouth may also lead to several other dental complications because the saliva plays an important role in rinsing and neutralizing the bacteria inside your mouth.
-If you have a dry mouth, your chances at contracting tooth decay and other dental infections increase drastically.
+Dry mouth may also lead to several other dental complications because saliva plays an important role in rinsing and neutralizing the bacteria inside your mouth.
+If you have a dry mouth, your chances of contracting tooth decay and other dental infections increase drastically.
 As a result, it is important to remain cautious about your dental health as you age.

 If you have any questions regarding how your oral health changes with age, don’t hesitate give Hinsdale Dental a call today: 630-323-5200.Return to Blog